Red Hill Lutheran

 One-on-one instruction—one of the hallmarks of a quality Lutheran education.

-Jim may be most remembered for participating in sports with students.
+Jim is often remembered for participating in sports with students.
 Here he is playing basketball—still wearing his tie—along with Mr. Anderson (right) and some students.
 Teachers vs. students softballs games in the back corner of the parking lot famously marked the end of each school year.

 Week after week, Jim was renowned for the Tuesday Newsletter and his thought-provoking, morally grounded messages during Wednesday chapel services (and the fact that as a young boy Steve famously refused to come forward and accept an award from his dad during one such service).
 One day while traveling along Red Hill Avenue, Jim noticed arborists trimming the trees in front of the Tustin Villas Apartments.
 He was intrigued that only 7 of the 8 trees were trimmed—one owner apparently refusing to pay to have their tree pruned.